-What the heck is an Alpine Coaster?
+So, what the heck is an alpine coaster?

 The alpine slide has been around since the 1970s.
 However, the alpine mountain coaster was first developed in 1997 by a German company, Wiegland.

 Alpine coasters are designed to take advantage of the natural mountain elevation and topography.
 Gravity drives individual cars attached to a fixed track down the natural contours of a mountain.
 Riders control their speed with a brake lever.
 On a closed loop track, the car gets hauled up the hill at the end of the ride by a pulley system.
 Then there are systems where the rider takes a chairlift up the mountain and rides down the track.
 The alpine coaster is different from the original alpine slide.
 It is attached to rails and winds through the mountain topography most commonly on a 360 degree closed track.